 - Time of Weaning and Cow Condition.
 Jack C. Whittier, Colorado State Extension Beef Specialist Ron C. Torell and Ben Bruce, University of Nevada.
 CL 747 in: Cow-calf Management Guide and Cattle Producers Library

 - Fenceline contact of beef calves with their dams at weaning reduces the negative effects of separation on behavior and growth rate.
 E. O. Price, J. E. Harris, R. E. Borgwardt, M. L. Sween, and J. M. Connor.
-J. Anim Sci.
+Journal of Animal Science.
 2003 81: 116-121.

 - Buyer Survey to Determine Desired Production Practices for Value-added Program for Beef Calves in California.
 VM Castro, GM Veserat, and JW Oltjen.
 1998.
-Proceedings, Western Section, Am.
-Soc.
-Anim.
-Sci.
+Proceedings, Western Section, American Society of Animal Science.
 49:332.

 - Nutrition and Management Considerations for Preconditioning Home Raised Beef Calves.
 D. Lalman, et. al. Oklahoma Cooperative Extension Service publication No. F-3031